 Before I get too far into my rant, let me first say this: Self-care is personal.
-As a self-care designer and healthcare reform advocate, I’m thrilled to see so many bloggers and journalists reporting on this very important topic.
+As a registered dietitian and lifestyle coach, I’m thrilled to see so many bloggers and journalists reporting on this very important topic.
 It’s a powerful preventive health tool, and it deserves to spend some time in the spotlight.
 But the should-y articles with critical undertones really need to stop.

 They usually start something like this:

 “Self-care isn’t about [insert any number of judgy examples of improper self-care choices]” and then quickly launch into acceptable examples of what self-care should look like — all the while shaming readers who opt for a bubble bath or pedicure from the endless menu of approved self-care activities.